 Off to see famous artwork at the Louvre?

-From some 17,000 pages of art history books, Masterpiece Cards determined which famous paintings are most often cited.
+From some 17,000 pages of art history books, Masterpiece Cards researched which art paintings are most often cited.
 We culled the top 250; got art historians to introduce them via short art essays; added reproductions; and packed it all onto art history flashcards called Masterpiece Cards.

 - Angelico, Fra.
 The Coronation of the Virgin, ca. 1430 - 32